Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Disclosure risks measure

 Typically, both types of disclosure risks are measured for the simulated synthetic datasets, indicating level of protection (or the lack of) by the release of synthetic data.
 If multiple synthesizers have been proposed, as in our current application for synthetic CE data, evaluations of disclosure risks measures and their comparisons could inform the CE program about which synthesizer provides higher privacy protection.
 In the final analysis, the data disseminating agencies, such as the CE program, are able to make a decision among the synthesizers through evaluating their relative usefulness (i.e. utility measures) and the level of privacy protection that they encode (i.e. the disclosure risk measures).
 If disclosure risk measures can be developed for the original data, agencies will have much more information when deciding among synthesizers based on not only comparison of their disclosure risk measures to each other, but also on comparison to those in the original data.
+We next describe our general approach to measure disclosure risks in the original data.